COVID-19 Updates & Links

-- Testing is happening in several specific locations, NOT at most clinics or labs.
-We do not test for coronavirus at our clinic.
+- A) Testing via nasal swab is to diagnose current illness, this testing is happening at several specific locations, NOT at most clinics or labs.
+We do not test for active coronavirus at our clinic.

-- Symptoms are: fever over 100.4 degrees F, cough, muscle aches.
+- Symptoms of COVID-19 are: fever over 100.4 degrees F, cough, muscle aches, new loss of sense of taste or smell.
 If you are having significant trouble breathing, call your local hospital or medical clinic to see if you need to go to the hospital.
-Otherwise, with mild illness please stay home and call the department of health about testing.
+Otherwise, with mild illness please stay home and call the department of health or your doctor about testing.

 General immune support to protect yourself (contact Dr. Sullivan if you need a personalized protocol)